rd--/spl/README.md

 Initially the only procedures are _loadPath: String -> Nil_ and _loadSequence: [String] → Nil_.
 The file _prelude.sl_ loads the files _kernel.sl_ and _stdlib.sl_, which together define the standard environment.

-The standard library is defined in terms of a method table.
+The standard environment is defined in terms of a method table.
 Library procedures dispatch on arity and on the type of the first argument.

 In _f(x, y)_, if _f_ has no two-arity method for the type of _x_ the two-arity method for the universal type _Object_ is selected, if it exists.